-The NSW Mental Health Commission hosted a number of events throughout October to celebrate Mental Health Month 2018.
+The Mental Health Commission of New South Wales hosted a number of events throughout October to celebrate Mental Health Month 2018.

 Share a Cuppa morning tea